-In over 20 years of removing wisdom teeth, we have never seen this happen.
-Reports of faces slimming or becoming more “V-shaped” have not been measured objectively or verified in any research.
+In over 20 years of removing wisdom teeth, we have never seen a patient’s face shape permanently change as a result of wisdom tooth removal.
+Reports of faces slimming or becoming more “V-shaped” after the procedure have not been measured objectively or verified in any research.

-As wisdom teeth extraction dentists, we’ve generally seen people’s faces and mouths change for the better.
+As dentists who commonly perform wisdom teeth extractions, we’ve generally seen people’s faces and mouths change for the better.
 Their teeth aren’t as crowded, so the smile has more room to breathe.
+Getting your wisdom teeth removed also reduces your risks for a lot of potential infection, tooth decay and gum disease complications.
 You’ll feel better and your smile will be healthier.

-Changes may appear while you are recovering from wisdom tooth extraction and in the weeks after, but once swelling goes down and you resume your regular diet, your face will go back to normal.
+Changes may appear while you are recovering from wisdom tooth extraction and in the weeks after.
+If your wisdom teeth were causing you issues before, your face may have already been a bit puffed up.
+And after a wisdom tooth removal, you’re also a bit swollen.
+But once swelling goes down and you resume your regular diet, your face will go back to normal.

 The soft tissue and skin around your wisdom teeth consist of muscles, underlying fat, and fat pads of the face.
 These soft tissues are not changed by the removal of wisdom teeth.

 Okay, but you’re the one who looks in the mirror every day, and you swear your face looks different now.
 What could it actually be?